Our Team

 B.S.
 Biology / Ecology & Evolution (2020)

-Maya’s thesis explored fire, dispersal, and predation effects on community assembly.
-After WashU, she held a research position at the Smithsonian Museum of Natural History.
-Maya is currently a PhD student at UC Berkeley studying marine paleobiology.
+Maya’s thesis explored fire, dispersal, and predation effects on seedling community assembly.
+After WashU, she held a research position in paleobiology at the Smithsonian National Museum of Natural History.
+Maya is currently a PhD student at UC Berkeley (Finnegan Lab) studying marine paleobiology.

 Elizabeth Yablon